Learn the Lingo: A Guide to Kitchen Jargon from A-Z

 By: Jessi Minneci

-Have you ever walked into a busy restaurant on a Saturday night, only to get seated next to the open kitchen (A.K.A. one of the most entertaining seats in the house, if you ask us!)?
+Have you ever walked into a busy restaurant on a Saturday night, only to get seated next to the open kitchen (A.K.A. one of the most entertaining seats in the house!)?
 All night, you were probably tantalized with delicious, fresh smells wafting over the border wall and into your vicinity.
 Yum!

 Keep thinking back to that experience.
 Being so close to the kitchen, did you notice anything else in particular?
 Something you may not have picked up on was all of the conversation going on between the back-of-the-house team.
 And that’s probably because it sounded like a bunch of gibberish to you.

 “By 9, we were slammed and had already 86’d halibut and monkfish.
 I was running the pass when this huge push was happening, and we were doing the skirt steak a la minute, you know?”